Leadership Development Institute

 Summary: The LDI is an exceptional professional development opportunity for aspirational, high achieving Rowan University employees who are seeking to enhance their leadership skill set, as well as collaborate and network with other similar minded individuals.
 This transformational program includes pre-reading assignments, a series of training classes facilitated by subject matter experts, pre and post assessments, and project work.
 The program’s focus is to position future University leaders for success and become an extraordinary career advancement and succession planning tool for Rowan University.

-Time Frame: The due date for nominations is August 31, 2022.
-The program will begin in October each year and run through May-June.
+Time Frame: The due date for nominations is July 31, 2026.
+The program will begin in October each year and run through March, with a completion ceremony in April.

-The Leadership Development Institute would not be possible without the members of the Faculty and Administration who facilitate all of the classes.
+The Leadership Development Institute would not be possible without the members of the Faculty and Administration who facilitate all of the instructor-led classes.
 Their subject matter expertise is essential to the success of the program.
-The diversity of facilitators and topics results in a thorough and well balanced learning experience for our participants.
+The diversity of facilitators and topics results in a thorough and well-balanced learning experience for our participants.
+Additionally, the LDI participants complete some asynchronous learning through the LinkedIn Learning platform.

 Curriculum